 (i) Confirm the minutes of the last AGM..

 (ii) Adopt the annual report, balance sheet and statement of accounts from the previous season or accounting period.

 (iv) Constitution of the Competition for the ensuing Season.

-(v) Election of Officers of the Competition and the Management Committee members.
+(v) Election of Competition Officers and Management Committee members.

 (vi) Appointment of auditors/verifiers.

-(vii) Alteration of Rules, if any (of which notice has been given) (see Rule 14)
+(vii) Alteration of Rules, if any (see Rule 14)

-(viii) Fix the date for the commencement of the Playing Season.
+(ix) Agree the date for the end of the Playing Season.

-(ix) Other business of which due notice shall have been given and accepted as being relevant to an AGM.
+(x) Other business of which due notice shall have been given and accepted by the Chair as being relevant to an AGM.